New York Workplace Injury Attorney

 A fall from height often results in the most serious and catastrophic injuries.
 We have experience helping injured workers receive lifetime compensation for complex injuries such as back and spinal cord injuries, paralysis, traumatic brain injuries (TBI) and compound fractures, joint injuries, and crush injuries.

 INDUSTRIAL ACCIDENTS AND THIRD-PARTY LAWSUITS

 Workers in factories and production facilities face some of the most dangerous working conditions in the United States.
 A simple mistake by a co-worker, or an improperly maintained machine or piece of assembly line equipment can result in an accident that can cause a life-changing injury.

 New York law allows injured workers to seek compensation from all negligent parties whose negligence caused the construction accident.
 These third parties can include the property owner, the manufacturer of a defective or unsafe equipment, and even a subcontractor who acted negligently for improperly installing or maintaining a piece of industrial equipment.

 Damages in third-party lawsuits typically cover the full extent of financial losses an injured worker will face over a lifetime, including money for pain and suffering, which workers’ compensation cannot.

-CONTACT OUR WORKPLACE INJURY ATTORNEYS IN NEW YORK CITY
+CONTACT OUR NEW YORK CITY CONSTRUCTION ACCIDENT ATTORNEYS

 Our law firm’s formula for success over 40 years is based on a combination of client involvement and aggressive advocacy.
 We look forward to listening to the details of your workplace injury and explaining how we can help.
 Contact us to schedule a free initial consultation.